 Under the Company’s corporate governance policies, all Directors on the Board discuss and decide upon governance issues.
-The Nominations Committee makes recommendations to the Board on certain responsibilities of a corporate governance committee.
+The People & Governance Committee makes recommendations to the Board on certain responsibilities of a corporate governance committee.

 The NYSE rules require listed companies to adopt and disclose corporate governance guidelines.
 While the Company reports compliance with the Code in each Annual Report and Accounts, the UK requirements don’t require the Company to adopt and disclose separate corporate governance guidelines.

 The NYSE rules require a separate audit committee composed of at least three independent members.
-While the Company's Audit Committee exceeds the NYSE's minimum independent Non-executive director membership requirements, the quorum for a meeting of the Audit Committee, of two independent Non-executive Directors, is less than the minimum membership requirements under the NYSE rules.
+While the Company's Audit & Risk Committee exceeds the NYSE's minimum independent Non-executive director membership requirements, the quorum for a meeting of the Audit & Risk Committee, of two independent Non-executive Directors, is less than the minimum membership requirements under the NYSE rules.